ChenxingWang93/learning-webgl/obsidian/First steps/Fragment shader.md

 }
 ```

-The data we obtain from that texture depends [[Introduction to textures|on several factors]].
+The data we obtain from that texture depends [[Loading a texture|on several factors]].
 The minimum procedure is the following:

 ```js